Skip to content

 3. Thomas Hans Orde-Lees once parachuted off Tower Bridge to demonstrate the advantages of RAF pilots using parachutes.

-What was the biggest challenge faced when building Tower Bridge?
+What was the biggest challenge when building Tower Bridge?

-A design was needed that would allow horse-drawn traffic and pedestrians access to the east, while letting the river-boat traffic pass underneath.
+The design needed to allow horse-drawn traffic and pedestrians access to the east, while letting the river-boat traffic pass underneath.

-The answer was to create a ‘bascule’ bridge, a bridge containing two towers, that could be lifted to let the river traffic through.
+The answer was to create a ‘bascule’ structure, a bridge featuring two towers that could be lifted to let the river traffic through.
 What started as a significant challenge ultimately became an outstanding triumph.

 How many tourists visit Tower Bridge each year?